gliu2k/SAP-Datasphere/DataBuilder/Model.md

 # 1. Tables

-You can create a local table, generate a **local** table by importing CSV file, or import remote tables.
+You can create a local table, generate a **local** table by importing CSV file, or import remote tables or CSN/JSON file which is for all objects like View or Analytic Model.

 ![alt text](/DataBuilder/images/Tables.png?raw=true)